Zac Gallen, Daulton Varsho lead Diamondbacks past Cubs 3-1 – KION546

 After finishing 2021 with a career-high 4.30 ERA, Gallen has permitted two or fewer runs in each of his first seven starts this year.

+“Really just try to put a stop to the losing streak, get us back to playing baseball like we were a week ago,” Gallen said.
+“We’re a good team.”

 The Cubs got Marcus Stroman back from the COVID-19 injured list, but they went 1 for 7 with runners in scoring position and left nine runners on base.
-Yan Gomes doubled home Willson Contreras in the fourth for the team’s only run.
+Yan Gomes doubled home Willson Contreras in the fourth for the team’s only run in the opener of a four-game series.

 Stroman (1-4) allowed three runs, two earned, and five hits in five innings in his first start since May 1.
 The right-hander struck out six and walked none.